 SEO's roots in art history are broad and complex.
 In her pictures, elements of French 19th-century painting, German Romanticism, Austrian Art Nouveau, and both American and European Modernism are mixed with traditional Eastern subjects.
 SEO’s passionate identification with nature and opposition to environmental destruction and climate change culminate in works of paradise-like scenes that no longer exist or never existed at all.
 Through the destruction of the rice paper she uses, she constructs, she reconstructs and then she restores a new world composed of elements from the old one.
 Not by chance are the rice-paper strips reminiscent of the technique used by restorers of paintings who secure and protect old pictures against further decay by using fish glue and rice paper.
 Though at first sight they are cheerfully coloured and decorative, a subtle melancholy runs through SEO’s paintings.
 She holds fast to history and to traditions, linking them with the present, joining East and West, and thus the whole globe.
 SEO's particular subject is water—the river that flows into the ocean and links everything together.

-Reserve your stay at this Cologne hotel to be surrounded by SEO art and to be inspired by the beauty of her subjects.
+Reserve your hotel stay at art’otel cologne to be surrounded by SEO’s artwork and to be inspired by the beauty of her subjects.